firebirdberlin/nightdream/docs/faq/faq_en.md

 ### How can the language be changed?

-The selected language depends on the language of your device and cannot be changed in the app.
+The selected language depends on the language of your device and cannot be changed within the app.

 ## Notifications